Risk and Financial Advisory, Master of Science

 Other Graduate Degree Programs

 Other graduate programs offered by the Department of Accounting and Taxation include the Master of Business Administration in Accounting, the Master of Science in Accounting, the Master of Science in Enterprise Risk Management and a Master of Science in Taxation.
-In conjunction with the School of Law we offer special combined degree programs leading to a Juris Doctor (J.D.) degree and an M.B.A. degree in accounting.
+In conjunction with the School of Law we offer special dual degree programs leading to a Juris Doctor (J.D.) degree and an M.B.A. degree in accounting.

 All applicants must possess a baccalaureate degree from an accredited institution or the international equivalent prior to enrollment at the graduate level.
 In addition to the application form and non-refundable application fee candidates should submit the following: